- US Online Poker

 “In the House of Commons there is support from Members of all parties,” he said at the time.
 “We expect over the summer and into the fall the business of the House to pick up (not sure yet) so the current Bill could be passed.
 It is frustrating, however, we believe it’ not a matter of if, just when the amendment will pass.”

 Unfortunately, that prediction doesn’t look likely to come to pass now.
 The ruling Liberal minority government has prorogued Parliament until Sept.
-23. When it resumes, the effort for full, legal sports betting will have to begin anew, and may still face further interruptions.
+23. When it resumes, the push for legal Canadian sportsbooks will have to begin anew, and may still face further interruptions.

 The Canadian government operates differently from the US, and is based on the British parliamentary system.
 Prorogation is the discretionary ending of a parliamentary session without triggering a new election.
 It is an act performed by the Governor General who, in practice, generally does it at the request of the sitting Prime Minister.